harveybc/preprocessor/README.md

 [Read more about the Trimmer Plugin](https://github.com/harveybc/preprocessor/blob/main/README_trimmer.md)

-### 4. Pre-Feature Selector Plugin
+### 4. Pre-FeatureExtraction, Feature Selector Plugin

-The Pre-Feature Selector Plugin performs initial screening for feature selection using methods such as ACF, PACF, and Granger Causality Test.
+Performs the initial screening for redundant or non-informative data, the Pre-FeatureExtraction Feature Selector Plugin performs feature selection using methods such as ACF, PACF, and Granger Causality Test.

+This selection is meant to be performed before feature extraction or other dimensionality reduction technique.

 [Read more about the Pre-Feature Selector Plugin](https://github.com/harveybc/preprocessor/blob/main/README_feature_selector_pre.md)

-### 5. Post-Feature Selector Plugin
+### 5. Post-FeatureExtraction, Feature Selector Plugin

-The Post-Feature Selector Plugin performs feature selection after initial preprocessing using methods such as LASSO, Elastic Net, Mutual Information, Cross-Validation with LSTM/CNN, and Boruta Algorithm.
+The Post-FeatureEtraction Feature Selector Plugin performs feature selection after initial preprocessing and feature extraction using methods such as LASSO, Elastic Net, Mutual Information, Cross-Validation with LSTM/CNN, and Boruta Algorithm.

+This selection is meant to be performed after feature extraction or other dimensionality reduction technique.

 [Read more about the Post-Feature Selector Plugin](https://github.com/harveybc/preprocessor/blob/main/README_feature_selector_post.md)

-## Example of Use
+## Examples of Use

 ### Command Line